Looking for the perfect day trip from Prague? Look no further than Cesky Krumlov.

 Secondly, try to hunt down locally owned businesses and spend your money there.
 Many tour organizers are based outside of the town itself, and booking a tour with them doesn’t much benefit anyone in Cesky Krumlov.
 We will be writing a guide to visiting Cesky Krumlov soon, so sign up to our mailing list in the sidebar to the right if you haven’t yet done so, and we’ll let you know as soon as the article is published.

 Finally, in order to reduce stress on infrastructure, try to visit outside of the high season months of May till September.
 Hopefully, our pictures have convinced you that Krumlov has much to offer even after summer wanes and mother nature begins her descent into winter.

 Want to book accommodations in Cesky Krumlov?
 We recommend using the following sites:

 How to Get to Cesky Krumlov from Prague

-We recommend taking a Student Agency Bus from Prague to Cesky Krumlov.
+We recommend taking a Regiojet from Prague to Cesky Krumlov.
 Tickets are under $10.00 each way and the bus ride is 2 hours and 55 minutes.
 Student Agency is our preferred bus company in this region of Europe because they have big comfy seats, personal entertainment systems (Movies, TV Shows, Games, and Music), and complimentary hot drinks.